Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

           - Accumulators help to assemble multiple data sub-structures into one data structure.

-          Their operation is synchronized, so that when a Semaphore opens its Accumulators are ready for consumption.
+          Their operation is synchronised, so that when a Semaphore opens its Accumulators are ready for consumption.
         -
-        - - 'add\_together' analysis has turned green, which means it finally contains something 'READY' to run
+        - - The "add_together" Analysis has turned green, which means it finally contains something READY to run
-          - the label changed to '1s+1r', which stands for "1 SEMAPHORED and 1 READY"
+          - the label changed to "1s+1r", which stands for "1 SEMAPHORED and 1 READY"

-8. Job\_9 gets executed.
+8. Job_9 gets executed.

    .. list-table::
       :header-rows: 0